Armyworms

 Damaging infestations or outbreaks occur in 3 situations:

 • In winter when young tillering cereals are attacked and can be completely defoliated.
-The caterpillars may come from the standing stubble from the previous year's cereal crop in which the eggs are laid, or neighbouring pastures that dry out, resulting in the resident armyworms being forced to march into the crop.
+The caterpillars may come from the standing stubble from the previous year's cereal crop in which the eggs are laid, or from neighbouring pastures that dry out, resulting in the resident armyworms being forced to march into the crop.

 • In early summer when grass pastures are cut for hay, particularly in Gippsland.